ovh/docs/pages/web_cloud/web_hosting/logs_and_statistics/guide.en-us.md

 - Status: Displays statistics of the failures and successes encountered, based on the HTTP codes returned.
 - FAQ: Opens the section dedicated to frequently asked questions.

-The `Period selection` box allows you to select a specific time frame.
+The `Period selection` field in the top right-hand corner allows you to select a specific period.

 ### Logs